olefriis/olefriis/README.md

 * 🌈 [Experiments with shaders](https://github.com/olefriis/misty-window)

 I love doing the yearly [Advent of Code](https://adventofcode.com) and have [my previous solutions online](https://github.com/olefriis/advent-of-code) for you to laugh at.

+If you've been to any of my "Test Automation" talks, you can [find the material here](https://github.com/olefriis/test-automation-talk).